 Center Research Associate

 Jim Wiederhold earned his MA from Texas A&M University in 2004.
-His thesis explored the functions of end scrapers from the Gault Clovis site, through high-power microscopic use-wear analysis.
-Jim manages the Center’s microscope laboratory, where he has conducted edge-modification studies of materials from Clovis and Pre-Clovis sites like Topper, Saltville, Pedra Furada, Gault, and Buttermilk Creek.
-He couples his analysis of use-wear with experimental studies including hide working and butchery of large animal carcasses.
+His thesis explored the functions of Clovis end scrapers from the Gault Site, Texas through high-power microscopic use-wear analysis.
+Jim manages the Center’s microscope laboratory, where he has conducted edge-modification studies of artifacts from Debra L. Friedkin, Gault, Ryan-Harley, Page-Ladson, and other sites.
+He couples his analysis of use-wear with experimental studies including hide working and butchering animal carcasses.

-Christel Cooper is the office manager for the Center for the Study of the First Americans.
+Christel Cooper is the Administrator for the Center.
 Christel is a member of the Chickasaw tribe and grew up in College Station, Texas.
 She graduated from Sam Houston State University with a degree in Mass Communications.
 Christel has many years of experience in the non-profit field, some of those years spent working for the Institute of American Indian Arts in Santa Fe, New Mexico and the Alley Theatre in Houston, Texas.